Sex in the States

 HIV / AIDS Testing

 • If you are a minor, it is very important for you to ask questions about confidentiality when you call to make your appointment.
 Specifically ask, “If I make an appointment and receive any kind of services at your clinic, will you tell my parents or anyone else?”
-This applies to all services, including testing for pregnancy and sexually transmitted diseases, including HIV.
+This applies to all services, including testing for pregnancy and sexually transmitted infections, including HIV.

 • To make sure your visit is confidential, tell the clinic staff how to contact you about test results and future appointments without your parents knowing.